 The Authority finances its overall capital expenditure from a combination of use of capital receipts, capital grants from external bodies, direct revenue contributions, and borrowing.
-The ability to finance capital expenditure directly from revenue contributions has considerably reduced, so in the medium term the Authority is looking to maximise capital grant opportunities if they are available, and use a combination of capital receipts (from asset disposals) and borrowing to meet some of the capital investment challenges.
-Borrowing is only practical if the debt repayments can be achieved safely from income arising from the capital investments themselves.
+The ability to finance capital expenditure directly from revenue contributions tends to be limited, so in the medium term the Authority is looking to maximise capital grant opportunities if they are available, and use a combination of capital receipts (from asset disposals) and borrowing to meet some of the capital investment challenges.
+Borrowing is only practical if the debt repayments can be achieved safely from income arising from the capital investments themselves, as increasing reliance on National Park Grant to finance debt repayments is not considered to be sustainable.